ammarhakim/ammar-simjournal/je/je34/je34-linear-dispersion.rst

 the isothermal model.
 For the cold case, the ten-moment model agrees exactly with the isothermal cold-fluid case.
 However, for the warm case in which isothermal model show *no growth* the ten-moment model shows an unstable mode.
 The growth rate for this is shown below.
+Also, shown in red dots are the growth rates from a kinetic calculation of the dispersion relation.
+The ten-moment models predicts the growth rate reasonably well for lower :math:`k` modes but then deviates for higher :math:`k`.
+The kinetic and ten-moment comparisons get worse as the electron beams get warmer.

 .. figure:: 10m-weibel-growth.png
   :width: 100%